 The Coba ruins, more properly named the Coba archaeological site, are one of the most interesting among the Prehispanic Mayan sites and one of the most popular near Tulum and the Playa del Carmen.
 In this post, I will tell you all you need to know to visit this spectacular Mayan City.

-Visiting Coba ruins is still very enjoyable whether you are alone or friends or family.
+Visiting Coba ruins is still very enjoyable whether you are alone or with friends or family.
 It’s one of the most kids-friendly among the archeological sites, both because of the shades offered by the thick jungle protecting you from the hot sun, and also because you can rent a bike or a cart to take you around.

 The popular main pyramid, Nohoch Mul, towering over a thick and overwhelming jungle is also another reason why you would want to visit.

 As you drive along the lagoon, once you arrive in town, you find the entrance of the site right in front of you.
 You can leave the car in the parking lot (60 Mxn – 3 USD) and purchase the ticket at the counter inside (100 MXN – 5 USD).

 How to visit the Cobà ruins?

 This ancient Mayan site is spread out throughout the vast territory and it is kind of a walk.
 It’s pleasant and mainly in the shade of the beautiful secular trees, but it can still be tiring if you are not used to walking, or the heat, especially with the humidity rate.

 The good news is that if you don’t like walking you have other options, one of which is by renting a bike.
 The trails are wide and flat so renting a bike makes it very easy and much faster than walking.
 Rental cost MXN 50 per person.

 It’s called bici-taxi, an even more comfortable way to get around the place.
 It’s a sort of cart with two seats in the front while the driver (who has to pedal) sits behind.
 The cart will only take you only to the main pyramid and back.
 Rental cost Mx 140 per cart.